 The sign is a classic though, and well worth seeking out if ever visiting.

-SGang Gwaay is a UNESCO World Heritage Site located on the south west side of Gwaii Haanas (map link).
+Another shot taken while travelling on the Passing Cloud at the UNESCO World Heritage Site SGang Gwaay located on the south west side of Gwaii Haanas.

 If you want to know more about SGang Gwaay I have written about it in several posts (link) from previous visits.